Sammy2266/Sammy2266/README.md

 ## 🚀 2025-2026 Goals

-- [ ] 🏥 Complete second attachment at Naivasha Subcounty Hospital (May-Aug 2025)
+- [x] 🏥 Complete second attachment at Naivasha Sub-County Hospital (May-Aug 2025)
 - [ ] 🎓 Graduate with BSc. in Health Records and Informatics (2026)
 - [ ] 📊 Master advanced ML algorithms for healthcare applications
 - [ ] 🌐 Contribute to open-source healthcare projects